SOFTINUX/Base/Readme.md

 We use Sqlite for development, but you can change this easily for another SGDB (see *appsettings.json* file).

 #### 4. Build the application
-Go to the solution root folder and run `bp.bat` under Windows or `bp.sh` under Linux/Macos. (use -h for help).
+Go to the solution root folder and run `bp.bat` under Windows or `bp.sh` under Linux/MacOS. (use -h for help).

 #### 5. Run the app
 Go to *WebApplication* folder and type `dotnet run`.
-If you want, you can also execute from solution root folder with this command `dotnet run --project WebApplication\WebApplication.csproj`
+If you prefer, you can also execute this command from solution root folder: `dotnet run --project WebApplication\WebApplication.csproj`
-(Beware of the path if you are on linux/macos)
+(Beware of the path if you are on Linux/MacOS).

 After that, the application is available on <http://localhost:5000/> or <https://localhost:5000/>